MikeHopley/ftl-ships-strategy/index.md

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can skip these hazards without losing beacons.
 Consider avoiding nebulas too, as they often contain Auto-assaults (with drones).

 Time your volley precisely.
-It's often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
+It’s often best to wait a moment before firing the Dual Lasers, so that the Mini Beam damages engines to increase the chance of the second laser hitting.
 When possible, start firing the Dual Lasers before cloaking.
 The Mini Beam can hit four rooms on many ships.

 Your weapons are strong initially, but slot-inefficient.
-You'll probably replace one of them eventually, and it's difficult to choose which.
-If you're hacking shields, maybe keep the Mini Beam; otherwise, maybe keep the Dual Lasers.
+You’ll probably replace one of them eventually, and it’s difficult to choose which.
+If you’re hacking shields, maybe keep the Mini Beam; otherwise, maybe keep the Dual Lasers.

 As on Stealth B, keeping oxygen below 50% decreases the chance of weapons/cloaking being hit.
-With fast weapons though (and a long walk to sensors), it's not worth using the weapons depower trick.
+With fast weapons though (and a long walk to sensors), it’s not worth using the weapons depower trick.

 90% evade during cloak gives you good defences, but you can still get unlucky&thinsp;&mdash;&thinsp;especially against drones.
 Spending your first 25 scrap on a weapons buffer significantly improves survivability: those weapons are your strongest defence early on.
 After weapons-3, save up for shields and weapons.
 If you see a great weapon, buy it before shields.
 Also consider buying temporary weapons, such as an Ion Blast.